renovatebot/renovate/website/docs/configuration-options.md

 ### updateTypes

-USe this field to match rules against types of updates.
+Use this field to match rules against types of updates.
 For example to apply a special label for Major updates:

 ```
   "packageRules: [{